yehjxraymond/wqu_econometrics_group_proj/submission2/Submission.md

 Comparing the different models, we can see that the asymmetric GARCH model, EGARCH(1,2), appears to be the best model for AAPL daily returns, matching our initial intuition that negative news impact the returns more significantly than positive news.

 The EGARCH(1,2) model's coefficients, mu, omega, alpha1, beta1, beta2 & gamma1 are all significant.
-It also shows

 We can also observe that adding AR terms to the model does not improve the model.
 This can be seen from the ARMA(1,0)-GARCH(1,1) model where the coefficient of the ar1 term is tested to be insignificant.

 ### Forecasting with EGARCH(1,2)

+Now that we can be reasonably sure that our risk model works properly, we can produce VaR forecasts as well.
 We will use the rolling forecast method of the package to generate the next (15) period returns.

 ```R